govind527/Credit-Card-Lead-Prediction/README.md

 ### Age vs lead and Credit_product vs Is_Lead

-- The chances of customer interest in taking credit card is high for age group between 45-55
+- The Chances of customer interest in taking credit card is high for age group between 45-55

 - While the younger age group between 24-32 are not much interested in taking credit product